aws-samples/terraform-rag-template-using-amazon-bedrock/README.md

 All the resources and data are encrypted whenever applicable using the Amazon KMS Key with the alias `aws-sample/bedrock-rag-template`.

 The deployment of this application is limited to the AWS region `us-east-1` due to the availability of the foundation and embedding models in Amazon Bedrock.
-See the section [Next steps](#next-steps) which provides some pointers to deploy this on other regions.
+See the section [Next steps](#next-steps) which provides pointers on how to deploy to other regions.

 ## Prerequisites